artdecocode/africa/README.md

     <img src="./africa.jpg" alt="Africa" />
 </a>

-`africa` is a Node.js package which simplifies reading from and reading from persistent configuration files in user's home directory.
-If configuration exists, it will be read, and if not, questions will be asked and answers stored.
+`africa` is a Node.js package which simplifies reading from and writing to persistent configuration files in user's home directory.
+If a configuration exists, it will be read, and if not, questions will be asked and answers stored.

 ```sh